 Around the time that participation in team sports begins, and especially during the middle and high school years, many young athletes start to wonder if they should start lifting weights.

-"Athletes, parents and coaches should shift their focus from weight lifting to a more well-rounded strength-training program," Adams explains.
+"Athletes, parents and coaches should shift their focus from weight lifting to a more well-rounded strength-training program," Rivera explains.
 "Athletes also need an experienced, certified professional to help guide them in the weight room to help them safely meet their goals."

 What age is it safe to lift weights?

 Young athletes can begin a strength training program around the same time they begin to play organized sports, as early as 7 or 8 years old if they express interest and are mature enough to follow directions.
 At this age or for any beginner, strength training is all about building a foundation, not just weight lifting.

 "At whatever age an athlete begins strength training, the emphasis is on the basics," Rivera explains.
 "It's not about getting in the weight room and seeing how much you can lift.
 It's about learning proper movement and technique so athletes can safely develop the skills, strength and power for their sports."

 Athletes should begin a strength training program by using their own body weight for resistance and strength before moving on to weight.
 Rivera and his team start athletes by reviewing the proper position and techniques for exercises such as lunges, squats, push-ups, pull-ups and planks.
 They introduce resistance bands, bungee cords and exercise balls.